AtlasNX/Kosmos/HowToCompile.md

+# Will be updated soon to reflect v5 changes

 This little guide will help you to compile everything that is included in this pack.
 Let us start simple:

 # Dependencies